 Reed City is a very small city located in the state of Michigan.
 With a population of 2,390 people and two constituent neighborhoods, Reed City is the 317th largest community in Michigan.

-Reed City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Reed City is a city of professionals, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Reed City who work in management occupations (12.49%), sales jobs (8.90%), and office and administrative support (8.58%).
+Unlike some cities, Reed City isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Reed City are a mix of both white- and blue-collar jobs.
+Overall, Reed City is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Reed City who work in management occupations (12.63%), office and administrative support (10.08%), and sales jobs (8.86%).

-The rate of college-level education in Reed City is quite a bit lower than the national average among all cities of 21.84%: just 11.23% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Reed City with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.98% of people over 25 have a bachelor's degree or advanced degree.

 The people who call Reed City home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Reed City residents report their race to be White, followed by Native American.
+The greatest number of Reed City residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Reed City include English, Irish, French , and Dutch.